ferisjuan/conductor/README.md

 ## 🛠️ Commands

-- `conductor` - Create a branch from a Jira ticket
+- `conductor -b` or `conductor --branch` - Create a branch from a Jira ticket
-- `conductor-setup` - Run the setup wizard (initial config or updates)
+- `conductor --setup` - Run the setup wizard (initial config or updates)
-- `conductor-update` - Update to the latest version
+- `conductor --update` - Check for updates and install the latest version
-- `conductor --version` - Show current version
+- `conductor -h` or `conductor --help` - Show help message

 ## 📁 File Locations